Brazilian guinea pig

-The Brazilian guinea pig (Cavia aperea) (preá in Portuguese) is a guinea pig species found in Argentina, Brazil, Bolivia, Colombia, Ecuador, Guyana, Paraguay, Uruguay and Venezuela.
+The Brazilian guinea pig (Cavia aperea) (preá in Portuguese) is a wild guinea pig species found in Argentina, Brazil, Bolivia, Colombia, Ecuador, Guyana, Paraguay, Uruguay and Venezuela.

 Cavia aperea has been successfully mated to the domestic guinea pig, Cavia porcellus, though many females become infertile in successive generations.

 Brazilian guinea pigs are mainly diurnal animals and are narrower and longer than domesticated guinea pigs.

 Description

 This is a medium-sized guinea pig with an adult length of about 272 mm and a weight of 637 g.
 The tail, at around 2.4 mm, is almost non-existent.
 The dorsal fur is dark olive-brown mixed with brown and black, and the underparts are a pale grey or yellowish-grey.

 Its karyotype has 2n = 64 and a reportedly variable FN of 116 or 128 for C. a. aperea and 128 for C. a. pamparum.

 Distribution

 The Brazilian guinea pig has a wide distribution in South America at altitudes between 400 and 3000 m above sea level.
-Its range extends from Colombia, Ecuador and Venezuela to northern Argentina.
+Its range extends from Colombia, Ecuador and Venezuela to areas in the north of Argentina.
 Its typical habitat is open grassland and savannah.